KarimNsouli/About-me/README.md

 ---

 <div align="center">
-<i>Thanks for stopping by — always open to learning, collaborating, and connecting with fellow IT enthusiasts! 🔐</i>
+<i>Thanks for stopping by and of course I am always open to learning, collaborating, and connecting with fellow IT enthusiasts! 🔐</i>
 </div>